 There seems to be the sort of developing trend with East Coast Mainline franchises that leads one beyond a certain quip attributed to Oscar Wilde (losing one parent is unfortunate, but two seems careless).
 GNER, National Express East Coast and Virgin Trains East Coast came to a bad end due to paying too high a premium to H.M.
 Government and financial difficulties arising when passenger patronage growth did not meet expectations.
 Parent company problems such as the NXEC overextending itself with debt when money was being shovelled at all and sundry haven’t helped either.

 Between NXEC and VTEC, there was East Coast, and we now have LNER and that is another public sector affair.
-Usefully, they are introducing new trains from Hitachi and these have been branded Azuma, the Japanese for “east”.
-Things seem steady for now but LNER is not a long term operation, so one has to ask if another wave of franchising is to come or whether wider public ownership of the railways is what ensues, but the answers to those depend on our currently unsettled politics.
+Usefully, they introduced new trains from Hitachi and these have been branded Azuma, the Japanese for “east”.
+Things seem steady for now and its seems that LNER will last longer than what perhaps was the initial intention.

 Together with its sister companies Glacier Express (offering slow scenic trips between Zermatt and St. Moritz or Davos) and Gornergrat Bahn (a vertical climb to a viewpoint for the Matterhorn and Monte Rosa), this operation reaches parts of Switzerland that the country’s main operator does not serve.
 An example is Zermatt where I visited in September 2015 on a day trip from Geneva.
 The last part of the journey needed a change at Visp and car drivers cannot get to Zermatt anyway, so there are shuttle services between there and Täsch.